sarvex/skypjack.github.io/sponsorship.md

 What I do is largely due to you and your help, as well as to the inexhaustible participation of users.

+Below you can find a list, certainly incomplete, probably with some duplicates, containing real-life names or nicknames, but which is a tribute to those who have helped me to date.

 ## Special Thanks to

 Arn Carver<br/>
+Karl Burdack<br/>
 Paolo Monteverde<br/>
 Paul Gruenbacher<br/>
 Samantha Caini<br/>